-the Active Appearance Models (AAM) (Cootes et al., 2001) which use a joint statistical model of appearance and shape.
-Detectors build on AAM provide a dense set of facial features, allowing to extract whole contours of facial parts like eyes, etc. However high resolution images are required for both training and testing stage and the detection leads to solving a nonconvex optimization problem susceptible to local optima unless a good initial guess of the landmark positions is available.
+Among the most popular are detectors based on the Active Appearance Models (AAM) [4] which use a joint statistical model of appearance and shape.
+Detectors build on AAM provide a dense set of facial features, allowing to extract whole contours of facial parts like eyes, etc. However high resolution images are required for both training and testing stage and the detection leads to solving a non-convex optimization problem susceptible to local optima unless a good initial guess of the landmark positions is available.